Tighter Bounds for Query Answering with Guarded TGDs: Fact closure and making the chase similar to a linear chase

-We then argue that this process is correct and complete.
-Every fact derived by this process is clearly entailed from~$\inst$ by~$\Sigma \cup \wclo{\Sigma}$, and we know that the dependencies in~$\wclo{\Sigma}$ are entailed by~$\Sigma$, so every fact in~$\inst'$ is indeed entailed.
-Now, for completeness, we use the completeness of~$\wclo{\Sigma}$ on childish instances.
-Assume by contradiction that the process is not complete.
-That is, there is a fact $F$ on $\adom(\inst)$ which is not in $\inst'$ but is entailed by~$\inst$ and~$\Sigma$.
-Consider a principal-exempt one-pass chase proof of~$F$ from~$\inst$.
+We next argue that $\inst'$ is fact-saturated, which will rely on bullet items one and three, and we also will use the completeness of~$\wclo{\Sigma}$ on childish instances.
+Assume by contradiction that $\inst'$ is not fact-saturated.
+That is, there is a fact $F$ on $\adom(\inst')$ which is not in $\inst'$ but is entailed by~$\inst'$ and~$\Sigma$.
+There are two cases: either $F$ contains an element of $\adom(\inst') \setminus \adom(\inst)$, or it does not.
+In the first case, the image of the trigger in~$\inst'$ must be in one of the child nodes of~$v_0$ that we created; but these nodes contained a childish instance when they were created, and we have applied all GTGDs of $\wclo{\Sigma}$ to them, so because $\wclo{\Sigma}$ is complete on childish instances we must have also derived $F$ in~$\inst'$, which is a contradiction.
+Hence, let us focus on the second case, when $F$ is a fact over $\adom(\inst)$.

+In this case, consider a principal-exempt one-pass chase proof of~$F$ from~$\inst$.
 We can assume without loss of generality that $F$ is a minimal counterexample, in the sense that, in this proof, it is the first fact on~$\adom(\inst)$ which is derived in the proof but not present in~$\inst'$.
-The GTGD firing that created~$F$ cannot have been applied to~$v_0$, otherwise all hypotheses to the firing are facts on~$\adom(\inst)$ which were present in~$\inst'$ by minimality, and then $F$ should have been derived by the first bullet item above.
-Hence, the GTGD firing that created~$F$ must have applied in a strict descendant of~$v_0$ in the principal-exempt one-pass chase.
-This node, call it $b$, is a descendant of a child node~$b'$ of~$v_0$, which in turn was created by firing a principal GTGD $\gdep$ of~$\Sigma$ on~$\inst$.
-The assumption that $\gdep$ is principal is because, by Proposition \ref{prp:strongobey}, non-principal GTGDs are full and so firing them does not create new nodes in the principal-exempt chase.
+The GTGD firing that created~$F$ cannot have been applied to the root node~$v_0'$ of the principal-exempt one-pass chase, otherwise all hypotheses to the firing are facts on~$\adom(\inst)$ which were present in~$\inst'$ by minimality, and so they were present in~$v_0$, so that $F$ should have been derived by the first bullet item above.
+Hence, the GTGD firing that created~$F$ must have applied in a strict descendant of~$v_0'$ in the principal-exempt one-pass chase.
+This node, call it $b$, is a descendant of a child node~$b'$ of~$v_0'$, and $b'$ in turn was created by firing a principal GTGD $\gdep$ of~$\Sigma$ on~$\inst$.
+The assumption that $\gdep$ is principal is because, by Proposition~\ref{prp:strongobey}, non-principal GTGDs are full and so firing them does not create new nodes in the principal-exempt chase.
 By minimality, all hypotheses to fire $\gdep$ were present in~$\inst'$ as well, so the same firing could have been performed in our truncated variant of the chase.
 And by minimality we would have created a node inheriting the same facts from the root nodes, i.e., with the same set of facts $\inst''$ that were present in~$b'$ when it was created in the chase proof of~$F$ from~$\inst$.